Company formation in the Netherlands: Your new base

-> Registration of the company with the Dutch trade register.
-After registration an extract will be available reflecting the company’s name, fiscal number, address, name director(s) and in case of one shareholder, the name of the shareholder.
+> Registration of the company with the Dutch trade register and UBO register.
+After registration at the trade register, an extract will be available reflecting the company’s name, fiscal number, address, name director(s) and in case of one shareholder, the name of the shareholder.

 > Opening of a bank account.
 Via an internet bank, a bank account can be opened without visiting the bank.